 And So It Goes

 Like I said at the beginning, a lot of things went wrong.
 I don’t know how things would have turned out if we had been more Agile, in a meaningful way.
 I’d like to think we’d at least have put out some pretty good software releases along the way.
-I’d also like to think that, regardless of the outcome, my confidence as a developer and designer would have held up much better.
 Whether we’d have kept the amity of our users, or satisfied our investors… who knows.
 Maybe there wasn’t any winning—we were short on time, money, and room to maneuver in our industry.
 Maybe, in the end, we were always fated to be one of the 90% of startups that fail.
 The only thing I really know for certain is that whatever we were, from start to finish, we weren’t Agile.

 Lately I’ve been thinking a lot about responsibilities, and when a given responsibility should be a class, when it should be a method on a related class, and when it should be a function.
 Methods are almost always a convenient and straightforward option, but they are also inappropriate for a great many of the things you want to do with/to an object.
 Refactoring, after all, very often involves restructuring a warren of methods on a single class into a constellation of objects that work together via composition.
 There are obvious examples of things that are simple to bang out as methods but really shouldn’t be done—saving to particular file formats, generating reports, business transactions—but what big picture rules are there to guide us?